STUDENT ACHIEVEMENT SERVICES

 Students who have another language spoken in their home are given the state English language proficiency placement screener, to determine their level of English proficiency.
 In addition to the test, other measures used to determine if a student would benefit from additional support in learning English include classroom observations, tests and schoolwork.

 While each student’s level of support will be based on their individual needs, ELS programs provide language support alongside grade level content.
+ELS Specialists collaborate and co-teach with teachers to ensure equitable access to grade level content and opportunities within classrooms.
+ELS Specialists are proficient in the English language and specifically trained to teach multilingual learners to enhance language skills.

-English Language Learners have access to all available programs offered at the school or within the district.
+Multilingual learners have access to all available programs offered at the school or within the district.

-How is an English language learner exited from ELS?
+How is the student exited from ELS?

 When a student demonstrates proficiency on the State language assessment as well as in grade level content, the student will be considered English proficient.
 The student’s progress in English and the content areas will be monitored for two years to ensure that the student is maintaining English proficiency.
 Following this monitoring period, the student is then formally exited from ELS.
 If the student is found to need support with English skills at any time during the monitoring or exited status, the student can receive ELS again.